JULY 2018 UPDATE:

 Location: Magic Kingdom

 Okay, coming in so low is not an indictment of the concept of Space Mountain.
 If you’re of a certain age this will always loom large as the ultimate Disney thrill ride, the peak example of a coaster that’s also an all-encompassing experience.
 It might be a relatively tame coaster, all things considered, but when you place it indoors, project stars as far as the eyes can see, and blast music that sounds like a combo of a ‘50s sci-fi movie and a ‘90s rave, it becomes one of the most exciting things you could ever do in a theme park.
 When Space Mountain is at its best, it is easily one of the three or four best rides Disney has ever made, and would be near or at the top of this list.
-The Disneyland version was recently that great, before it was replaced by the long-lasting Star Wars-based Hyperspace Mountain theme, and those recent memories are so vivid that they can’t help but make the Magic Kingdom’s rundown version feel disappointing.
+The Disneyland version is basically a perfect ride right now, running smoothly and in great shape with an on-board audio system blasting that music right into your ears, and it can’t help but make the Magic Kingdom’s rundown version feel disappointing.

 Unfortunately the Magic Kingdom version needs a good amount of work.
 It’s a bumpier, more painful ride than it needs to be, and it still doesn’t have the on-board speakers that revolutionized the Anaheim version.
-At least the projections, which were almost invisible last year, have been improved—when I last rode it, just a week ago, the stars were out in full effect.
+At least the projections, which were almost invisible last year, have been improved—when I last rode it earlier this summer, the stars were out in full effect.
 With a few other refurbishments the Magic Kingdom original could easily return to greatness alongside the Disneyland version, bumping Space Mountain up at least a few spots on this list.

 4. Seven Dwarfs Mine Train